markusniv/markusniv/README.md

 ### Hi there 👋

 I'm Markus, welcome to my GitHub!
-I'm a 2nd IT engineer student at [Metropolia UAS](https://www.metropolia.fi/en), majoring in **mobile development**.
+I'm a 2nd year IT engineer student at [Metropolia UAS](https://www.metropolia.fi/en), majoring in **mobile development**.

 Mobile development has quickly turned into a passion of mine, and you'll be mostly seeing various mobile projects here.
 I'm currently focusing on honing my skills mostly in **Kotlin**(:heart:) and Android development in general.